Scroll Top

 Marketing Cookies

 These cookies are normally used to track advertising effectiveness to provide a more relevant service and deliver better advertisements to suit your interests.
-However, NIGHTINGALE is a research project, and we do not use marketing cookies.
+However, since NIGHTINGALE is a research project, WE DO NOT use any marketing cookies.

 Analytics Cookies